Updated February 13, 2024

-Compared to small and local disposal services, renting from the big guys costs quite a bit more.
+Compared to small and local disposal services, renting from big dumpster companies costs quite a bit more.

-As mentioned above, we recommend avoiding dumpster brokers and renting from a local company.
+As mentioned above, we recommend avoiding dumpster brokers and instead renting from a local company.

 Dumpster brokers often appear to be local haulers, but they are actually an out-of-state middleman.